zootle/energy-intake-predictor/data_sheet.md

 **Who maintains the dataset?**

-The McCance and Widdowson's Composition of Foods Integrated Dataset (CoFID) is maintained by Public Health England (PHE), which, following organizational changes, has now become part of the UK Health Security Agency and the Office for Health Improvement and Disparities.
+The McCance and Widdowson's Composition of Foods Integrated Dataset (CoFID) is maintained by Public Health England (PHE), which, following organisational changes, has now become part of the UK Health Security Agency and the Office for Health Improvement and Disparities.
 These agencies are responsible for updating and ensuring the accuracy of the dataset, as well as for publishing new editions and managing the dissemination of the data.